 Chemotherapy for advanced bowel cancer

-This page tells you how you can have chemotherapy for bowel cancer that has come back, or has spread when it is diagnosed.
-You can find information about
+This page tells you about chemotherapy for bowel cancer that has come back, or has spread when it is diagnosed.
+You can find the following information

 Chemotherapy for advanced bowel cancer